Kitchen Counter Chronicles

 How long does chamomile take to grow?

 Chamomile is a fast grower.
-You will see the first shoots in late spring and within a few weeks, they will be grown and ready to harvest.
+You will see the first shoots in late spring, and within a few weeks, they will be grown and ready to harvest.

 When to Harvest Chamomile Flowers

-The best time to harvest chamomile is a dry day.
+The best time to harvest chamomile is on a dry day.
 Harvesting wet flowers might lead to your flowers turning moldy instead of actually drying nicely.
 You will know when to harvest chamomile when the flowers are ready to be harvested and when the blooms are completely open.
 The white petals should be fully extended...if they are past this point, and the petals have begun to point downward, you can still harvest the flowers.
-By harvesting chamomile flowers at their peak point they will have the most essential oils in the flower head.
+By harvesting chamomile flowers at their peak, they will have the most essential oils in the flower head.

 chamomile plant pinch